Who: Women Only

 Register: 803-262-4307 or firstname.lastname@example.org

-Format: Open group – new members may join at any time
+Format: This group meets in-person and is an open group meaning that new members may join at any time

 This is a safe place to be yourself and talk about your struggles and fears